Director of Scientific Outreach, American Society for Investigative Pathology

 Describe some of your current responsibilities, and what type of organization you belong to.

-In the scholarly publishing realm, my current responsibilities broadly include providing scientific editing oversight to the Editorial Staff, soliciting articles based on timely primary research, literature review, commentaries as well as Editorial content for the ASIP-managed Journals, reviewing manuscripts for ASIP-managed Journals, providing online content for these journals, collaborating with our Publisher, Elsevier, on Press Releases, etc.
+Within the scholarly publishing realm, my current responsibilities broadly include providing scientific editing oversight to the Editorial Staff, soliciting articles based on timely primary research, literature review, commentaries as well as Editorial content for the ASIP-managed Journals, reviewing manuscripts for ASIP-managed Journals, providing online content for these journals, collaborating with our Publisher, Elsevier, on Press Releases, etc.

 I create bi-monthly exams for the CME program for clinicians and molecular diagnostics professionals for JMD based on the published content.